goodycy3/Detection-of-Phishing-Website-Using-Machine-Learning/README.md

 ### **NOTE** ###
 The model XGBoost has the highest accuracy and also The listed (feature extraction) to validate URLs were integrated to a webapplication using django framework to effeciently detect phishing URL links.

-**Tools Used**
+**Tools Used** <br>
-->Jupyter notebook
+💡 Jupyter notebook <br>
-->Pycharm
-->Postman
+💡 Pycharm <br>
+💡 Postman <br>
-->Chrom Browser
+💡 Chrom Browser <br>

-->>> Presentation
+# Presentation

-The short video presentaion for this project named "Project Summary.mp4" The slide presentaion for this project is named "presentation slides.ppt" The Write-up Documentation for this project is named "Chapter 1-5 DETECTING PHISHING WEBSITES USING MACHINE LEARNING.pdf"
+📍 The short video presentation for this project is named "Project Summary.mp4" <br>
+📍 The slide presentation for this project is named "presentation slides.ppt" <br>
+📍 The Write-up Documentation for this project is named "Chapter 1-5 DETECTING PHISHING WEBSITES USING MACHINE LEARNING.pdf"

--> Webapplication
+# Web application
-I created a Web application named "Phishbuster" to help Users Validate Website Links.
-Name of folder is "Project_Webapp.7z"
+I created a Web application named <a href="https://phish-buster.vercel.app/">Phishbuster</a> to help Users Validate Website Links.
+The name of the folder is <b>"Project_Webapp.7z"</b>
+NOTE: The website isn't linked to the ML functionality.
+But you can check the Project Video.

--> ML work
+# ML work
-The ML work folder consist of "Dataset" and "Jupyter notebook of the project" as stated above ** Phishing Website Detection Training & Testing Models on Datasets.ipynb ** ** URL_Feature_Extraction_from_Datasets.ipynb **
+The ML work folder consists of "Dataset" and "Jupyter Notebook of the project" **Phishing Website Detection Training & Testing Models on Datasets.ipynb** **URL_Feature_Extraction_from_Datasets.ipynb**

--> Next Steps
+# Next Steps
-This project can be further extended to creation of browser extention (for chrome, brave, opera mini etc) to help Users by adding it to browser extension to detect Phishing URLs .
+This project can be further extended to the creation of browser extensions (for Chrome, brave, opera mini etc) to help Users by adding to the browser extension to detect Phishing URLs.